 - Standard – All other products or services.

-- In Taxes > Tax rates you'll see a list of tax classes and tax rates.
+- In Settings > Tax rates you'll see a list of tax classes and tax rates.
 Wondering why you don’t see all countries listed?
 Not to worry.
 By default you'll only see your own country (in the case of VAT MOSS, all EU countries).
 Quaderno will send you an automatic notification when you make your first sale in a country where you could have tax liability.
 (When do you have to collect taxes in other countries?
 Read more about tax registration thresholds here).

 Everything you need should be automatically set up.
 If you need to add some special tax rates or other countries, just follow the steps below.